 Similar to soluble fibre, resistant starch helps you feel fuller for longer and therefore is useful in healthy weight management and maintaining steady blood glucose levels.

 You can find resistant starch in the many high fibre foods already listed, however the content will vary depending on the processing of these foods.
 For example, resistant starch is high in slightly green bananas and uncooked rolled oats as well as boiled potatoes, brown rice and legumes that are eaten cold.

-You can increase your fibre intake by making a few simple changes to your diet, such as swapping white breads, rice and pasta for wholemeal varieties and keeping the skin on your fruits and vegetables.
+You can increase your fibre intake by making a few simple changes to your diet, such as swapping white breads, rice and pasta for wholemeal varieties, adding an extra vegetable or piece of fruit into your day and keeping the skin on your fruits and vegetables (well washed of course).

 An example of a high fibre daily menu:

 Breakfast – Untoasted muesli, topped with a chopped banana and blueberries

 Snack – Carrot sticks with hummus dip and one apple